Andy-UTAS/atomic/docs/particulars.md

     The content covered in this course is complicated, and without the frim bedrock of requisite knowledge and associated competencies, attempts to construct additional structures may be compromised.
 It is critical that one is comfortable with the following:

     - The principles and machinery of quantum mechanics.
-Explicitly, an understanding of how physical systems and their evolution are modelled using the Schrödinger equation, along with a fluency in common examples (e.g. particle in a box, the Hydrogen atom), and a vague familiarity with Dirac notation is assumed.
+Explicitly, an understanding of how physical systems and their evolution are modelled using the Schrödinger equation, along with a fluency in common examples (e.g. particle in a box, harmonic oscillator, the hydrogen atom), and a vague familiarity with Dirac notation is assumed.
     - Thermodynamic quantities and concepts abound, with statistical mechanics looming large in the background.
 Conveniently, you have just completed a course in statistical mechanics, but it will be assumed that you are comfortable with the content

     It is my intention that you will be required to call upon many of the other tools from the toolbox that you have been developing during your studies, with the explicit aim of further honing these tools, and maybe adding a few to the kit.